huylesitdn/huyle-test-nextjs/README.md

   - Are there any improvements you could make to your submission?
     - Yes.
 I can improve slide button (next/prev).
 Ex: disabled button prev when start slide and disabled button next when last item of slide
+    - Currently the show more/less function is not good.
+I need to improve this function further

   - What would you do differently if you were allocated more time?
     - Currently, I only spend about 3 hours doing this test.
 I don't have any ideas for other functions yet